Tunnel Hill, Georgia

-Tunnel Hill is a town in northwest Whitfield County and southern Catoosa County, Georgia, United States.
+Tunnel Hill is a city in northwest Whitfield County and southern Catoosa County, Georgia, United States.
 It is part of the Dalton Metropolitan Statistical Area.
 The population was 963 at the 2020 census.
-The town is named for the Chetoogeta Mountain Tunnel, a 1497 ft railroad tunnel built in the late 1840s.
+The city is named for the Chetoogeta Mountain Tunnel, a 1497 ft railroad tunnel built in the late 1840s.

 History

 The community was first known as Doe Run.
 It was incorporated on March 4, 1848, as Tunnelsville, and changed its name in 1856 to Tunnel Hill.
-Both names refer to the nearby 1497 ft Chetoogeta Mountain Tunnel railroad tunnel cut through Chetoogeta Mountain, officially dedicated on October 31, 1849 by Etowah steel-maker Mark A. Cooper on behalf of the state-owned Western & Atlantic Railroad.
+Both names refer to the nearby 1497 ft Chetoogeta Mountain Tunnel railroad tunnel cut through Chetoogeta Mountain, officially dedicated on October 31, 1849, by Etowah steel-maker Mark A. Cooper on behalf of the state-owned Western & Atlantic Railroad.

 The Georgia General Assembly incorporated Tunnel Hill as a town in 1856.

 Throughout the American Civil War, the homes around Tunnel Hill were used as part of a major hospital system.
-The Clisby Austin House also served as the headquarters for Union Gen. William T. Sherman while he made his plans for attacks against nearby Dalton and Resaca, which became the opening battles of what would later be known as the Atlanta Campaign.
+The Clisby Austin House also served as the headquarters for Union Gen. William T. Sherman while he made his plans for attacks against nearby Dalton and Resaca, which became the opening battles of what would later be known as the Atlanta campaign.
 The area hosted many engagements and camps throughout the course of the war.
 These are remembered through an annual Battle Reenactment held in September.

 The dates of the actual military engagements were September 11, 1863; February 23, 24-25 1864; May 5–7, 1864; and March 3, 1865.